 How does it work?

-An EU country wishing to receive support under the SRSP submits a request to the Commission, via a national Coordinating Authority for the SRSP.
+An EU country wishing to receive technical support submits a request to the Commission, via a national Coordinating Authority.
 This request must be submitted by 31 October of each year.

 The Commission analyses requests received and enters into dialogue with the national Coordinating Authorities to assess the country' specific needs and the options to support design and implementation of the reforms.

 Support may be provided directly through the Commission’s in-house expertise or with other providers of technical support:

 - experts from national administrations

 TAIEX-SRSP Peer 2 Peer is an instrument managed in cooperation with the Directorate General for European Neighborhood Policy and Enlargement Negotiations (DG NEAR) to implement part of the SRSP of DG REFORM.
 The instrument allows experts from national administrations to exchange expertise through expert missions, study visits and workshops.

 The instrument is only available for projects selected under the SRSP.

 Reform areas covered